Traffic / Minor Offense Division

 Welcome to San Diego Superior Court's Traffic and Minor Offense Division.
 This Division has jurisdiction over Vehicle Code violations, some local municipal ordinances, infractions, and minor misdemeanors.
 These offenses may include Fish and Game, Animal Control and transit violations (e.g. San Diego Trolley violations).

-If you received a citation/ticket, you may receive a Courtesy Notice from the court in the mail.
+If you received a citation/ticket, you may receive a reminder notice from the court in the mail.
 This may be your first contact with the Traffic Court process.
-Most questions will be answered by information provided on the Courtesy Notice.
-If you have not received your Courtesy Notice, click here.
+Most questions will be answered by information provided on the notice.
+If you have not received your notice, click here.

 For more information on specific types of tickets, see below: